 Each of these products consumes fuel and heat and produce waste gases (see Figure 8).
-The remainder of this section discusses:
+This section discusses:

-- Issue 1: waste gases produced in the production process of product P2; - Issue 2: waste gases produced in the production processes of products P1 and P3; - Issue 3: waste gases consumed within the installation to produce steam; - Issue 4: waste gases flared; - Issue 5: impact on the fuel benchmark sub-installation.
+- Issue 1: waste gases produced in the production process for product P2; - Issue 2: waste gases produced in the production processes for products P1 and P3; - Issue 3: waste gases consumed within the installation to produce steam; - Issue 4: waste gases flared; - Issue 5: impact on the fuel benchmark sub-installation.